🎧 Prefer to listen to the podcast or watch the video? Jump to listen to the podcast & watch the video.

 Florida is one of the most estate-tax-friendly states in the country.
 The state does not impose a separate inheritance tax or state-level estate tax.
 This is one of the reasons Florida has become a magnet for high-net-worth retirees and executives relocating from states like New York, California, and Illinois.

 But Florida’s favorable state tax environment can create a false sense of security.
 Federal estate taxes apply regardless of where you live.
-A $15 million estate in Stuart, Florida is just as exposed to the 40% federal estate tax as one in Manhattan — possibly more so, because Florida families are less likely to have been warned by advisors accustomed to working in high-tax states.
+A $20 million estate in Stuart, Florida is just as exposed to the 40% federal estate tax on amounts above the exemption as one in Manhattan — possibly more so, because Florida families are less likely to have been warned by advisors accustomed to working in high-tax states.

 Working with comprehensive wealth management services that integrate estate planning, tax strategy, and investment management is essential for Florida families who want to protect what they’ve built.